gbear605/Endoplanet-Transit/README.md

 functions
 -------------

-- `showImage(filepath)`
+- `showFancyImage(filepath, subplot=None, new_figure=True)`

 	`filepath` is a path to a FITS file

+    `subplot` is the argument passed into matplotlib's subplot function.
+If `subplot == None` then subplot is not used.

+    If `new_figure` is True, it creates a new matplotlib figure for the image

     It makes a sunpy map of the given file, and puts the map on screen

     Returns the map

-- `showArray(array)`
+- `showArray(array, subplot=None, new_figure=True)`

     Graphs the given `array` in greyscale

+    `subplot` is the argument passed into matplotlib's subplot function.
+If `subplot == None` then subplot is not used.

+    If `new_figure` is True, it creates a new matplotlib figure for the graphed array

+    Returns the array

-- `showHistogramOfPixelIntensities(array, boxes=50)`
+- `showHistogramOfPixelIntensities(array, boxes=50, subplot=None, new_figure=True)`

     Shows a histogram of elements of the given `array`

     `boxes` is the number of separate bars to sort the elements of the array into

+    `subplot` is the argument passed into matplotlib's subplot function.
+If `subplot == None` then subplot is not used.

+    If `new_figure` is True, it creates a new matplotlib figure for the histogram

     Note: uses lots of ram

     Returns the array, with all nan elements set to zero

-- `showSplitOfImageFromFitsFile(filepath, split=no_split, rotate=no_rotate, replace_with_zero=False)`
+- `showImage(filepath, split=no_split, rotate=no_rotate, replace_with_zero=False, subplot=None, new_figure=True)`

     `filepath` is a path to a FITS file

     `split` is the section of the array that is cared about (see section "Split and Rotate")

     `rotate` is the number of degrees to rotate the array by (counter clockwise)

     If `replace_with_zero` is true, it will replace the removed elements of the array with zeros, otherwise it graphs a truncated array.

+    `subplot` is the argument passed into matplotlib's subplot function.
+If `subplot == None` then subplot is not used.

+    If `new_figure` is True, it creates a new matplotlib figure for the graphed array

     Graphs the array from the filepath, applying the split and rotate